vedxyz/leetcode-solutions/README.md

 ## Q394

-- Recursive:
+- You can convert `char`s to `int` by doing `charValue - '0'`.
-  - Mostly straightforward, just beware of your loop conditionals.
+- Recursive: Mostly straightforward, just beware of your loop conditionals.
   This approach takes away the complexity of managing your own stacks.
-- Iterative:
-  - Solving a recursive problem with iteration usually involves stacks, but beware that you may even need to manage multiple stacks for different things.
+- Iterative: Solving a recursive problem with iteration usually involves stacks, but beware that you may even need to manage multiple stacks for different things.

 ## Q938